icterry/ianterry.io/_posts/2020-04-06-pass-the-hcispp-exam.md

 	Admittedly, I didn't read it end-to-end.
 It makes for dry reading, and because I already have experience in the field, I was better off jumping around to chapters where I felt my knowledge was weakest.

-	There are review questions at the end of each chapter, which can be helpful.
+	There are review questions at the end of each chapter which can be helpful for practice and memorization of key concepts.
 On the day of the test, I reviewed the chapter summaries.
-This proved really valuable as a refresher.
+This proved really valuable as a last-minute refresher.

 2. [Healthcare Information Security and Privacy](https://www.amazon.com/Healthcare-Information-Security-Privacy-Murphy-ebook/dp/B00LI367Q4)

 	In terms of readability, this book was a lot better than the tome-like (ISC)<sup>2</sup> official guide.
-Sometimes it came off as repetitive, and was little less in-depth on some topics.
+However, sometimes it came off as repetitive, and it was little less in-depth on some topics.

-	At the end of each chapter, there are review questions to do.
+	At the end of each chapter, there are review questions to complete.
 Coupled these with those available in the official guide, these questions make a good addition to your practice question bank.

 	Some of the reviewers on Amazon even claim to have passed using only this book.
 I found it was worthy supplementation.